ublue-os/website/docs/images/bazzite/FAQ.md

     Keep in mind that the Steam Deck will not scale properly with the stock Fedora Silverblue/Kinoite installer, and the buttons on the bottom of the screen will be cut off.
 This will require the use of the <kbd>TAB</kbd> key on your keyboard to navigate the installer blindly.

 ### Error occured while installing the payload (Installer GUI Error)
 Make sure you are connected to the internet if you are using an online ISO.
 If you are, and there is still an issue, there might be an issue with your network adapter and Linux.
 It is recommended to use a wired connection if you can, especially if this occurs after connecting to a wireless network.
+If you are confident that the connection is stable and your network adapter works on Linux, then try the Fedora Kinoite rebase method above.

 ## What image do I use?
 Images are split up between **2 types of images**: